 |Version produced :||21 July 2014|

 Moderator: Trevor Black

 Increasingly, there is an expectation that secondary schools will prepare students for the full range of post-school options.
 Schools are facing the difficult task of preparing diverse students for an increasingly pluralistic society in an uncertain world, in rapidly changing times.
 Schools are expected to prepare students for the future, whatever that future may be.
-To do so, they are expected to work with a variety of organisations,
+To do so, they are expected to work with a variety of stakeholders

 In recent times both Federal and State Governments have identified the need to provide suitable pathways for students so they can transition effectively from the school setting to further study and training or into the workplace.
 This course will provide students with a framework for developing their knowledge and awareness of how the role of senior schooling is changing and also provide opportunities for students to reflect upon the changing role of the teacher in secondary schools.
 The course utilises a case study strategy to ensure the students meet and discuss contemporary issues related to pathways with experts in the school setting.
 With the emphasis upon supporting students as they choose the most appropriate pathways for their future, the students in this course will investigate processes currently in place related to career planning and education.